1937 was Martha Crone’s 5th year in charge of the Garden as temporary curator. The Garden began its 31st year. (1)

-On May 23, Dr. Roberts (Roberts, Thomas Sadler, 1858-1946, who wrote Birds of Minnesota) was in the Garden to examine the clump of 30 Ram’s- head Lady-slippers that Martha had transplanted from Cedar Swamp the previous summer.
+On May 23, Dr. Roberts (Roberts, Thomas Sadler, 1858-1946, who wrote Birds of Minnesota) was in the Garden to examine the clump of 24 Ram’s- head Lady-slippers that Martha had transplanted from Cedar Swamp the previous summer.
 The clump had 30 blooms.
 He noted it the finest clump he had ever seen.
 Martha noted in her report to the Board of Park Commissioners, the reestablishment of the plant after many years of failed effort.
 She also mentioned success with Calypso (Calypso borealis - usually categorized as Calypso Bulbosa) and commonly known as the Fairy Slipper Orchid, a most beautiful small orchid. [photos below and top]

 On May 25th W. J. Breckenridge, Director of the Museum of Natural History at the University of Minnesota, was in the Garden to look at the Ram's-heads.
 He later sent Martha a photo of them and noted what a fine clump it was.
 He also took with him a specimen of a crab apple on the west path to be identified.
 It came back as a hybrid between Malus prunifolia, the plum-leafed crab and Malus baccata, the Siberian Crab.
 Copy of his letter.
 This could very well be the same crabapple that was listed as a Minneapolis Heritage Tree by Martha's successor, Ken Avery, and Dan Hasty in 1985.
 By that time it was 36 feet high with a trunk of 45 inches circumference.